Agapia

 Agapia is a commune in Neamț County, Western Moldavia, Romania.
-It is composed of four villages: Agapia, Filioara, Săcălușești and Văratec.
-At the 2002 census, 100% of inhabitants were ethnic Romanians, and 99.2% were Romanian Orthodox.
+It is composed of four villages: Agapia, Filioara, Săcălușești, and Văratec.
 The commune is the site of Agapia Monastery and Văratec Monastery.

+Demographics

+At the 2002 census, the commune had 4,542 inhabitants, 100% of which were ethnic Romanians, and 99.2% Romanian Orthodox.
+At the 2021 census Agapia had a population of 3,696; of those, 87.12% were Romanians.